Tlacoyo

-A tlacoyo [tɬaˈkoʝo] is an oval-shaped Mexican dish of pre-Hispanic origin made of masa.
+A tlacoyo [tɬaˈkoʝo] is a Mexican dish of pre-Hispanic origin made of masa.
 Tlacoyos are thicker than fresh corn tortillas and are stuffed with cheese, fava beans, cooked ground beans, chicharron, and other ingredients before being fried or toasted.
 Tlacoyos can be served as an accompaniment to soups and stews or as appetizers for celebrations.
+They are made in varying shapes, most being oval and some also triangular.

 Most traditional tlacoyos do not have lard or salt in the masa, and if not eaten soon after they are cooked, they become very tough and dry, even if reheated.
 In Mexican markets, vendors keep their tlacoyos warm by putting them in a covered basket, with the additional effect that the steam keeps them moist for a longer time.

 Etymology

 The word tlacoyo derives from the Nahuatl word tlahtlaōyoh [t͡ɬɑʔt͡ɬɑˈoːjoʔ]), a name given to an antojito ('snack' or appetizer) typical of central Mexico.
 Spelling variations include tlayoyis, clacoyos, tlatloyos, tlayoyos and tlaoyos.